It is all systems go for the Eighth Asean Science and Technology

 of the DOST, is expecting a total of 151 participants, 98

 students and 53 teachers, in the youth summit.

-focus group discussion on spatial science, extreme games,
+group discussion on spatial science, extreme games, nuclear

-nuclear energy and genetically modified food.
-Their teachers,
+energy and genetically modified food.
+Their teachers, on

 in teaching science and mathematics.